Aiecco/BERT-Based-Classification-of-Populist-Discourse/README.md

 # How to run the model
 In order to run the model, you have to retrain the language classifier (RoBERTa) in your machine (or through a cloud GPU service like Colab) with the code found in the zip.
-The dataset is called "DB.xlsx".
+The dataset is called "DB.xlsx", and since the code was run in Colab, if you want to run it locally, you have to adjust the path.
 To predict the populist-ness of an input speech, run the following code after RoBERTa's training loop.

     def predict_speech(speech, model, tokenizer):